• Random Quote

 115 Yes.
 Your pants is on the phone.

-Wilbur From Mr. Ed in Mister Ed
+Wilbur in Mister Ed

 116 Any calls for me? -Take your pick.

-John Wayne as Dan Roman in The High and the Mighty (1954)
+Quote from The High and the Mighty (1954)

 117 How did you know my phone number?